omnifarter/50.021-Splendor-AI/README.md

 Navigate to the `./data` folder and run `flask run` to start the backend.

-In a separate terminal, navigate to the `./ui` folder and run:
+To start the frontend, in a separate terminal, navigate to the `./ui` folder and run:
 ```
 npm i
 npm start